 Transfer them to a pan.

-Now heat 2 tbsp oil on medium heat in the same pan.
+Now heat 2 tablespoon oil on medium heat in the same pan.

 Now add chopped onions and saute for 2-3 minutes or until they are soft and translucent.